-Congress passed a massive tax reform for the year 2018.
+Congress passed a massive tax reform for tax years 2018-2025.
 If your company pays a taxable car allowance, it's time to consider a non-taxable plan.

 When is a car allowance taxable?

 By law, vehicle allowances paid to employees should be taxed unless the employer follows a procedure to prove business use of vehicle expenses.
 If your organization provides a flat, monthly sum in payment for employee vehicle costs, then that allowance is taxable income.

 It is also important to know that through 2017 employees who drive for work could deduct their business mileage.
 This allowed them to recoup much of the taxes withheld from their car allowance.
 However, because of a rule change, these employees are hit pretty hard by the Tax Cut and Jobs Act.
 This forces everyone to rethink what counts as a fair car reimbursement.

 Changes to how car allowances are taxed